LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 #### The Simple answer layout

-The Simle layout doesn’t include rich elements like images and URLs.
+The Simple layout doesn’t include rich elements like images and URLs.
 It looks like this:

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_plain.png">